 - Tech person to make sure the servers and websites are all good to go

-- Designer to create my web pages look and feel, logos, banners, etc
+- Designer to create my web pages look and feel, logos, graphics, etc

 - Copywriter for the landing page and sales page